opencontrol/atos/_pages/overview.md

 ### Definitions

 - **Information system** means a discrete set of information resources organized for the collection, processing, maintenance, use, sharing, dissemination, or disposition of information ([44 U.S.C. § 3502](https://www.law.cornell.edu/uscode/text/44/3502#8)).
+- **System Security Plan (SSP):** "The purpose...is to provide an overview of the security requirements of the system and describe the controls in place or planned for meeting those requirements." ([NIST SP 800-18](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-18r1.pdf#page=7))

 ### Roles